Untitled Header Image

 PATH desires to have a respectful atmosphere, pleasing to God and reflecting Christian standards in words and dress.

-Classroom cheating or plagiarism will result in an automatic zero for that assignment.
+• Classroom cheating or plagiarism/AI generated papers will result in an automatic zero for that assignment.

-Disrespectful or bad talk, gestures, or actions will not be tolerated.
-Respect will be expected at all times toward leadership, teachers, classmates, parents, the church staff, attendees, and visitors of the facility.
+• Inappropriate talk, gestures, or actions will not be tolerated.
+Respect will be given at all times toward leadership, teachers, classmates, parents, the church staff, etc.

 Dress Code Policies (I Tim 2:9-10, Deut 22:5)

-Pants must not have writing across the back.
+• Pants must not have holes above mid-thigh, and they must not have writing across the back.

 Church Policies